RenaudLN/dash-pydantic-form/README.md

 ![List](images/model-list.png)

-### 2. EditableTable
+### 2. Table

-You can also represent the list of sub-models as an ag-grid table with `fields.EditableTable`.
+You can also represent the list of sub-models as an ag-grid table with `fields.Table`.

 ```py
 form = ModelForm(